AnandaRauf/Wifu-Detection/README.md

 Submission Dicoding Bank DBS Coding Camp 2024.

+Setting you GPU, you must have Google Collab Pro.

 How to use?
 1. [Sign in Google Collab](https://colab.research.google.com/)
 2. Create new folder: gambar,dataset,and Save_Dataset.